 Pre-Travel Reflection Questions

-These questions help students make connections between classroom learning, cultural context, and personal goals.
+These questions help students connect classroom learning, cultural context, and personal goals.
 Teachers can use them as bell-ringers, journal prompts, or group discussion starters before the trip begins.

 Learning and Knowledge of Cultural Differences